Skip to content

 EOF

-systemctl daemon-reload
+systemctl --user daemon-reload

-systemctl enable --now hermes-gateway.service
+systemctl --user enable --now hermes-dashboard.service

 bash

-lxc config set hermes user.proxy "https://hermes.example.com:8642"
+lxc config set hermes user.proxy "https://hermes-api.example.com:8642,https://hermes-dashboard.example.com:9119@auth"

 terrariumctl proxy sync